 Man made landmarks

 - Bayraki Paleolithic site - Transnistria.
-Oldest known traces of humans in Europe - flint tools from the Oldowan epoch, 1.1 - 1.2 million years old (Early Paleolithic).
+Some of the oldest known traces of humans in Europe - flint tools from the Oldowan epoch, 1.1 - 1.2 million years old (Early Paleolithic).

 - Old Orhei - Orhei.
 Ancient settlement on the banks of the deep Răut Canyon, inhabited since the Paleolithic age.
 Site includes remnants of Geto-Dacian fortress (6th - 1st century BC), Golden Horde fort (Yangi-Shehr, 14th century) and other historical landmarks.
 Site includes rock cut dwellings.